SANCHITMAHAJN/aws-bootcamp-cruddur-2023/journal/week0.md

 I created an AWS Account, Set up MFA on the root acoount, and created an IAM User 'sanchit' with administrator privileges.

 ### Install AWS CLI
 I was able to set up Gitpod and set up AWS CLI on it using the steps mentioned in the YouTube video. and was able to modify gitpod.yml to initialize CLI.
+Here's the screenshot showing my Account ID set up as env variable:

 ![Installing AWS CLI](assets/AWS_CLI.jpg)